codyalmand/Google-Book-Search/README.md

 React, Express, MongoDB/Atlas

-This app allows you to search for your favorite books, or ones on your radar, then create a list of saved books to reference for later.
+This app allows you to search for your favorite books or authors, or ones on your radar, then create a list of saved books to reference for later.

 <br>